 Starting off on a project without having a clear sense of the resources or the estimated time needed to complete it is not recommended.

 The beloved Prophet Muhammad (peace and blessings be upon him) was presented with such a question by Abu Bakr As-Siddiq and Hanzhalah (may Allah be pleased with them).
-We read in a narration by Hanzhalah,
+In a narration by Hanzhalah, we read:

 The hopelessness that follows a loss of motivation can be transformed into optimism by turning to Almighty Allah and seeking His assistance and guidance.